 You will want to make these in a large skillet or frying pan with sides tall enough to hold the gravy.

 Step 3: Add the beef broth and seasonings.
-Cover the pan and reduce the heat to simmer for an additional 15 minutes.
+Cover the pan and reduce the heat to simmer for 15 minutes.
 Stir the meatballs after 5-7 minutes so that both sides cook evenly.

 Step 4: The meatballs should be cooked and ready to serve.
 My Cream Cheese Mashed Potatoes recipe is my favorite with these Swedish meatballs.
 See below for easy gluten free side dish options to serve with these gluten free Swedish meatballs.